rknell/rebellion-rum-models/models_documentation.md

 /// ```
 @JsonSerializable()
 class OrderModel extends DatabaseSerializable {
-  /// Customer who placed the order
+  /// Reference to the customer who placed the order
+  @ObjectIdConverter()
+  ObjectId customerId;

-  CustomerModel customer;
+  CustomerModel? customer;

   /// When the order was placed
   DateTime date;